pavhofman/measurement-station/README.md

 ## Construction
-All parts are 3D printed, Freecad sources and STL models are included in design folder.
+All parts are 3D printed, FreeCAD sources and STL models are included in design folder.

 Since the thin client supports only half-size PCI cards, room/holes must be made for full-sized one.
 Upper sound jacks and PS/2 slot must be removed/sawn off.